-Differences between expected and actual experience are amortized over a closed period equal to the average remaining service life of plan members, which is 7 years as of the June 30, 2021 measurement date.
+Differences between expected and actual experience and changes in assumptions are amortized over a closed period equal to the average remaining service life of plan members, which is 7 years as of the June 30, 2022 measurement date.
 Deferred outflows and inflows related to differences between projected and actual earnings on plan investments are netted and amortized over a closed 5-year period.

-Actuarial Methods and Assumptions: The total pension liability for the STRP was determined by applying update procedures to a financial reporting actuarial valuation as of June 30, 2020, and rolling forward the total pension liability to June 30, 2021.
-The financial reporting actuarial valuation as of June 30, 2020, used the following actuarial methods and assumptions, applied to all prior periods included in the measurement:
+Actuarial Methods and Assumptions: The total pension liability for the STRP was determined by applying update procedures to a financial reporting actuarial valuation as of June 30, 2021, and rolling forward the total pension liability to June 30, 2022.
+The financial reporting actuarial valuation as of June 30, 2021, used the following actuarial methods and assumptions, applied to all prior periods included in the measurement:

-Valuation Date June 30, 2020

-Experience Study July 1, 2015 through June 30, 2018

-Actuarial Cost Method Entry age normal

-Investment Rate of Return 7.10%

-Consumer Price Inflation 2.75%

-Wage Growth 3.50%

-Post-retirement Benefit Increases 2.00% simple for DB, maintain 85%

-Purchasing power level for DB, not applicable for DBS/CBB
+June 30, 2021 Valuation Date July 1, 2015 through June 30, 2018 Experience Study Actuarial Cost Method Entry age normal Investment Rate of Return 7.10% Consumer Price Inflation 2.75% Wage Growth 3.50% Post-retirement Benefit Increases 2.00% simple for DB, maintain 85% Purchasing power level for DB, not applicable for DBS/CBB